jdguzman/balihoo_lpc_client/README.md

 api.campaigns # => Array[Response::Campaign]
 ```

-If the `location_key` was not passed then you must pass a location to get
+If the `location_key` was not passed then you must pass an array of locations to
-campaigns for. _Passing multiple locations is not supported by the gem yet but
-is coming._
+get campaigns for.

 ```ruby
 # Single location requested